pusher/pusher-http-php/README.md

 **STATUS: WORK IN PROGRESS.
 See [TODO](TODO.md)**

-This is the next-gen official client library for our REST API.
+This is the next-gen official client library for our HTTP API.
 See http://pusher.com/docs/rest_api for the documentation of the API.

 Installation